sanghoonleeeins/DLPplus7_daVinci/README.md

 We performed single cell sequencing of genomic DNA derived from 2,521 cells isolated from patients (n=5) with newly diagnosed multiple myeloma (NDMM) associated with copy number gain of chromosome 1q.
 The data highlights parallel evolution focused on copy number abnormalities of chromosome 1 as a being a key driver mechanism underlying disease evolution and progression to multiple myeloma (MM).

-DLP+7_daVinch is a R package to analyze SCNAs identified through single-cell whole genome sequencing (scWGS) with HMMcopy and generate hierarchical clustering heatmaps, ploidy plots, and phylogenetic tree.
+DLP+7_daVinch is a R package to analyze SCNAs identified through single-cell whole genome sequencing (scWGS) with HMMcopy and generate clustering heatmaps, ploidy plots, and phylogenetic tree.

 ## B. Install R package